 In April 2022, NY approved the 2022-2023 state budget, which included \$250 million for addressing statewide residential utility customers' arrears balances accrued from March 7, 2020 through March 1, 2022.
-In June 2022, the NYSPSC issued an order implementing a Phase 1 COVID-19 arrears assistance program that provides credits towards reducing the arrears balances of low-income electric and gas customers of CECONY and O&R. At the time the order was issued, the Utilities' eligible arrears balances were estimated to be \$340 million, comprised of: (1) \$164.5 million and \$1.6 million of the funding allocated pursuant to the NY budget to CECONY and O&R, respectively, and (2) a surcharge mechanism for recovery of the remaining eligible credit amounts over a four- year period commencing after credits are issued for CECONY and O&R agreed not to seek recovery of incremental financing costs incurred associated with low-income customers' arrears from March 2020 through March 2022 of \$11 million, most of which is attributable to CECONY, in addition to the \$7 million reserve established by CECONY for the year ended December 31, 2021, as described above.
+In June 2022, the NYSPSC issued an order implementing a Phase 1 COVID-19 arrears assistance program that provides credits towards reducing the arrears balances of low-income electric and gas customers of CECONY and O&R. At the time the order was issued, the Utilities' eligible arrears balances were estimated to be \$340 million, comprised of: (1) \$164.5 million and \$1.6 million of the funding allocated pursuant to the NY budget to CECONY and O&R, respectively, and (2) a surcharge mechanism for recovery of the remaining eligible credit amounts over a four- year period commencing after credits are issued for CECONY and over a one year period commencing after credits are issued for O&R. Pursuant to the order, CECONY and O&R agreed not to seek recovery of incremental financing costs incurred associated with low-income customers' arrears from March 2020 through March 2022 of \$11 million, most of which is attributable to CECONY, in addition to the \$7 million reserve established by CECONY for the year ended December 31, 2021, as described above.
 The amounts available to credit the arrears balances of low-income CECONY and O&R customers pursuant to the June 2022 order may be reduced by amounts credited pursuant to the OTDA Program.

 For the year ended December 31, 2022, CECONY and O&R issued total credits of \$359.9 million and \$6.1 million, respectively, towards reducing customers' accounts receivable balances.
 For the year ended December 31, 2022, the total credits for CECONY were comprised of: \$164.5 million pursuant to the NY funding; \$108.4 million that will be recovered via a surcharge mechanism that began September 1, 2022, as described above; the \$7 million reserve for CECONY described above; and \$80.0 million, in qualified tax credits and payments pursuant to the OTDA Program described above.
-For the year ended December 31, 2022, the total credits for O&R were comprised of: \$1.6 million pursuant to the NY funding; \$3.2 million that will be recovered via a surcharge mechanism that began September 1, 2022, as described above; and \$1.3 million, in qualified tax credits and payments pursuant to the OTDA Program described above; and \$1.3 million, in qualified tax credits and payments pursuant to the OTDA Program described above; and \$1.3 million, in qualified tax credits and payments pursuant to the OTDA Program described above; and \$1.3 million, in qualified tax credits and payments pursuant to the OTDA Program described above.
+For the year ended December 31, 2022, the total credits for O&R were comprised of: \$1.6 million pursuant to the NY funding; \$3.2 million that will be recovered via a surcharge mechanism that began September 1, 2022, as described above; and \$1.3 million, in qualified tax credits and payments pursuant to the OTDA Program described above.

 In January 2023, the NYSPSC issued an order implementing a Phase 2 COVID-19 arrears assistance program that provides credits towards reducing the arrears balances of residential and small commercial electric and gas customers of CECONY and O&R. At the time the order was issued, CECONY's and O&R's eligible arrears balances were estimated to be \$388.7 million and \$2.9 million, respectively.
-The order authorizes a surcharge mechanism for recovery of the eligible credit amounts over a ten-year period commencing after credits are issued for CECONY and O&R agreed not to seek recovery of incremental financing costs incurred associated with arrears from March 2020 through December 2022 estimated to be \$46 million, most of which is attributable to CECONY.
+The order authorizes a surcharge mechanism for recovery of the eligible credit amounts over a ten-year period commencing after credits are issued for CECONY and over a one-year period commencing after credits are issued for O&R. Pursuant to the order, CECONY and O&R agreed not to seek recovery of incremental financing costs incurred associated with arrears from March 2020 through December 2022 estimated to be \$46 million, most of which is attributable to CECONY.
 To facilitate implementation, CECONY and O&R agreed to suspend residential terminations for non-payment through March 1, 2023 or 30 days after credits have been applied, whichever is later.